colinbut/pokedex/README.md

 http://localhost:8080/pokemon/25

-Note that 25 is the pokemon index of Pikachu
+Note that 25 is the pokemon index of Pikachu :heart_eyes:

 ```JSON
 {